“Nothing will work unless you do.” Maya Angelou

 “This above all; to thine own self be true.”
 William Shakespeare

 Stay positive and go forward.
-At times, you live negatively and go backwards.
+At times, you live negatively and go backward.
 Focus on staying positive and practice moving forward; your co-workers will appreciate the effort.
 A constant theme of this blog has been to try to remain positive and to live in a forward manner and not look backwards.
 We can reflect on today and you can plan for tomorrow all you can do is relive yesterday.
 It’s much better to stay positive and go forward.

 “Always turn a negative situation into a positive situation.”
 Michael Jordan